NialaH/intraxphub_chrome/README.md

 - Load the folder intraxphub_chrome with "Load unpacked".

+#### Firefox

+- Paste "about:debugging#/runtime/this-firefox" in your url.

+- Load Temporary Add-on

+- Load the folder intraxphub_chrome .

 > :bulb: Don't forget to put a star on the project to support and enable the release of a more complete version.

+about:debugging#/runtime/this-firefox